chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ## Recent and Upcoming Events
  * 13 January 2026.
 "Structuralism as an Explanatory Thesis".
 8th International Meeting of the Association for the Philosophy of Mathematical Practice, Chapman University
  * 29 November 2025.
 Comment on Fabio Ceravolo’s “The Parallel Between Analytic Metaphysics and Pure Mathematics.
 What’s to be Learned?”.
-Metaphysics of Science Workshop, Chinese Academy of Sciences
+Metaphysics of Science Workshop, Institute of Philosophy, Chinese Academy of Sciences
  * 29 November 2025.
 "When the Practice Doesn't Settle Philosophy".
-Metaphysics of Science Workshop, Chinese Academy of Sciences
+Metaphysics of Science Workshop, Institute of Philosophy, Chinese Academy of Sciences
  * 25 October 2025.
 Comment on Seungrak Choi's "What is classical reasoning in a natural deduction system?".
 The Unified Congress of Korean Philosophers, Jeonbuk National University
  * 23 October 2025.
 "Inferentialism from the Scientific Languages".
 Taiwan Philosophical Logic Colloquium, National Taiwan University
  * 24 September 2025.
 "The Continuation Of Korean People In Light Of The Continuation Of The Humanity?".
 Dasan University College Colloquium, Ajou University